Prevention Services Advisory Board Prevention Ambassador Program

 Application Criteria, Procedures and Information:

-- The program consists of weekly seminars during the Spring 2021 semester, all on Fridays from 11:30am to 1:00pm.
+- The program consists of weekly seminars during the Spring and Fall 2022 semesters, all on Fridays from 11:30am to 1:00pm.
 Making a commitment to prompt and complete attendance to all seminars is required.

 - Prevention Ambassadors will be required to make a 3 semester commitment (Spring, Fall, Spring) to the program.